BardOfCodes/neural_volumetric_envelopes/README.md

 ## Related work

-Many works have explore similar directions.
+Many works have explored similar directions in the past.
 Our goal was to first get a baseline working, and then create an "adaptive" version of the envolopes where they are created and split based on the complexity of a given region.
 Here are some works which are relevant to this direction:

 1) Implicit functions in feature space for 3d shape reconstruction and completion, Julian Chibane, Thiemo Alldieck, Gerard Pons-Moll, CVPR 2020